agrgroup/TransienteMKM/README.md

 # Transient eMKM Input File Generator and Solver

-This Streamlit-based application provides a graphical interface for generating input files for unsteady electrochemical microkinetic modeling (eMKM), running solvers, and visualizing reaction networks.
+This application provides both a CLI and a graphical interface(Streamlit) for generating input files for unsteady electrochemical microkinetic modeling (eMKM), running solvers, and visualizing reaction networks.
 It supports single and multiple-parameter simulations (e.g., pH and potential) and can identify rate-determining steps (RDS).
 Codes are also available to plot current density vs. potential relationships with and without potential sweeping.

 ---